-The student grant is the main source of financial assistance for full-time students on undergraduate or PLC courses.
+The Student Grant Scheme is the main source of financial assistance for full-time students on undergraduate or PLC courses.
 It is available to eligible students in most colleges in Ireland as well as to eligible Irish students in many colleges in the UK (including Northern Ireland) and other EU member states.

-Approved higher education colleges and PLC centres in Ireland are listed in the Student Support Regulations, which are usually updated each year.
+Approved higher education colleges and PLC centres in Ireland are listed in the Student Support Regulations, see susi.ie for details.
 For a college in another EU state (including the UK) to be approved for the purposes of the Student Grant Scheme, it must provide higher education and training and must be publicly funded.

-Students on part-time courses, short courses, or access or foundation courses are not eligible for a student grant.
+Students on part-time or short courses are not eligible for a student grant.